 The Motor Insurers’ Bureau (MIB) enters into agreements with the government concerning compensation of victims of road accidents caused by negligent uninsured and untraced drivers.
 Documents on the site include the texts of all the Uninsured Drivers’ Agreements and Untraced Drivers’ Agreements applying within various parts of the UK, Guernsey, Jersey, the Isle of Man and Gibraltar.
 To access these select either “Downloadable content” at the foot of any site page, or from the home page “Making a claim”.

 The Office of Rail and Road (ORR – formerly the Office of Rail Regulation) is the independent regulator of Britain’s railway industry and monitor of Highways England (formerly the Highways Agency).
 Like several other economic regulators it exercises, concurrently with the Competition and Markets Authority, competition and consumer powers within its sector.
 Its site has a wide range of information and documents, and links to railway-related legislation.

 Parking on Private Land Appeals (POPLA) determines appeals from those who have been issued with parking charge notices in respect of vehicles parked on private land in England and Wales.
 It is a non-statutory tribunal, established on 1 October 2012 by the British Parking Association at the request of the Government and currently administered by the Ombudsman Service Limited.
-Details of the appeal process are available on the site, along with the annual reports of the Lead Adjudicator 2013 to 2015 (when the tribunal was administered by London Councils), and other information.
+Site content includes details of the appeal process and annual reports 2013 onwards.

 This is a section of the GOV.UK web site providing information on road traffic devices, such as breath testing devices, drug testing devices, speed cameras and immobilisation devices.
 There are links to various documents and lists of devices.